Filefabrik/bootraiser/README.md

 }
 ```

-To use Bootraiser, `use Bootraiser;` must be included.
+1. To use Bootraiser, `use Bootraiser;` must be included.

-Next comes the configuration of your package.
+2. Next comes the configuration of your package.
 Note:
 The path must be above your ./src folder so that the lang|config|migration/database folder of Bootraiser can be found correctly.

-Then which components you want to boot with Bootraiser as an Array.
+3. Then which components you want to boot with Bootraiser as an Array.
 Note:
 You can enter all parts as boot parts.
 Bootraiser only boots the parts that are actually in your package.

 ## Split Bootraiser Boot process

-Subdivide the boot process with boot raiser if required.
+Subdivide the boot process with boot raiser if needed.

 ```php
 <?php